Cutaneous polyarteritis nodosa

 Cutaneous PAN usually runs a chronic course lasting from months to years with exacerbations and remissions.
 Neurological symptoms and muscular aches and pains usually resolve over a matter of months whilst skin lesions take longer to heal.

 Remissions may occur spontaneously or after treatment with oral corticosteroids , cyclophosphamide or other immunosuppressive medications used to control the acute exacerbation and relieve pain.
 They can be stopped as symptoms become less severe or subside.
-Intravenous immunoglobulins have been used successfully.
+Intravenous immunoglobulin has been used successfully.

 Non-steroidal anti-inflammatory drugs are also used and are suitable alternative first-line agents in patients when corticosteroids are contraindicated.
 Colchicine may also be used.